 Selected by their peers, the Law Bulletin/Chicago Lawyer selection committee, and a Women’s Advisory Board consisting of many of Chicago’s well-respected and prominent attorneys, judges and academics, 50 women were selected among 500 nominees.

 The honorees were chosen “for their work to mentor and promote other women in the profession, their success in the legal community and being a shining example of leadership,” according to the criteria.
 Awardees were chosen from the private and public sector as well as non-profit and governmental lawyers.

 “I am honored to be among those selected in this inaugural class of women in the profession,” King said.

-She has been very active in Women Everywhere: Partners in Service Project that helps women and children throughout the Chicago area.
+Sarah has been very active in Women Everywhere: Partners in Service Project that helps women and children throughout the Chicago area.
 She also has been very active in the Illinois Trial Lawyers Association (ITLA) where she co-founded the Women’s Caucus.